josephestes/SortWords/README.md

 # SortWords

-This program fulfills the following:
+This program sorts an arbitrary number of words entered by the user.

-- Sorts an arbitrary number of words entered by the user
+### Program Logic

-- Includes a method named SortAndDisplayWords that:
+- Using a separate method:
-  - Accepts any number of words from the user
+  1. Accept any number of words from the user
-  - Sorts them in alphabetical order
+  2. Sort them in alphabetical order
-  - Displays the sorted words separated by spaces
+  3. Display the sorted words separated by spaces